AdaptiveCpp/AdaptiveCpp/README.md

 * *Tom Deakin and Simon McIntosh-Smith.
 2020.
 Evaluating the performance of HPC-style SYCL applications.
 In Proceedings of the International Workshop on OpenCL (IWOCL ’20).
 Association for Computing Machinery, New York, NY, USA, Article 12, 1–11.
 DOI:https://doi.org/10.1145/3388333.3388643*

+### Benchmarking hipSYCL

+When targeting the CUDA or HIP backends, hipSYCL just massages the AST slightly to get `clang -x cuda` and `clang -x hip` to accept SYCL code. hipSYCL is not involved in the actual code generation.
+Therefore *any significant deviation in kernel performance compared to clang-compiled CUDA or clang-compiled HIP is unexpected.*

+As a consequence, if you compare it to other llvm-based compilers please make sure to compile hipSYCL against the same llvm version.
+Otherwise you would effectively be simply comparing the performance of two different LLVM versions.
+This is in particular true when comparing it to clang CUDA or clang HIP.

 ## Current state
 hipSYCL is not yet a fully conformant SYCL implementation, although many SYCL programs already work with hipSYCL.
 * A (likely incomplete) list of current [limitations](doc/limitations.md)